Here are the Top 5 Strategies from Dr. David Crumpacker to help with your depression this year:

 - Find your local charity to volunteer!
 Something that you have a passion for may need your help this year.
 Getting out of the house and working for an organization that helps people or animals is a great way to boost your mood this week.
-I mean someone must play with all those cute puppies and kittens this week, why not you?
+Someone must play with all those cute puppies and kittens this week, so why not you?

 - Events with Friends or Family

-- Another great way to get connected again and get out of the house is with the people you are closest too.
+- Another great way to reconnect and get out of the house is with the people you are closest to.
 Catch a movie with the family, go bowling, or visit your local zoo/museum.
-Try to be your local tourist this weekend, and you will be amazed at things you can find to do in DFW.
+Try to be your local tourist this weekend, and you will be amazed at the things you can find to do in DFW.

-We hope that these 5 strategies can help your depression symptoms and kick off your new year in the right direction.
+We hope these five strategies can help your depression symptoms and kick off your new year in the right direction.

 Dr. David Crumpacker and the TMSNS Treatment Team